Slackadays/Chata/README.md

 **Enter Chata.**

-Chata's goal is to be the most _awesome_ way to do great things with DSP.
+The goal of Chata is to be the _best_ way to do great things with DSP.
 To get creative, imagine a one-two punch of an open road where your mind can run full speed with a language that lets you express your ideas, and a powerful ecosystem to put those ideas to work.

+**Sound interesting?
+Read on.**

 # How It Works :eyes: